-February 20, 2018 -- Mothers infected with the Zika virus may be able to transmit the virus to newborn infants through breast milk, according to a recent report authored in part by a University of Florida researcher.
+Feb.
+20, 2018: Mothers infected with the Zika virus may be able to transmit the virus to newborn infants through breast milk, according to a recent report led by EPI researcher John Lednicky.

 Although the mother showed symptoms of Zika fever, in her child the infection was asymptomatic.
 Both experienced the infection concurrently, however.

-“Some viruses are infectious in breast milk,” said John Lednicky, Ph.D., a virology professor in the UF College of Public Health and Health Professions and a member of the UF Emerging Pathogens Institute.
-Lednicky is a senior author of the report.
+“Some viruses are infectious in breast milk,” said John Lednicky, Ph.D., a a member of the UF Emerging Pathogens Institute and senior author of the report.
+LEdnicky is also a virology professor in the UF College of Public Health and Health Professions.

 “For those viruses, a breastfeeding child can acquire active infections upon ingestion of the milk,” he added.